OshunWilson/post-install-config/README.md

 Admin Panel -> Manage -> SLA

 1. Sev-A (1 hour, 24/7)

 2. Sev-B (4 hours, 24/7)

 3. Sev-C (8 hours, business hours)

-  SLA Plan is to provide a length of time in which the help desk Admin expects tickets to be closed.
+SLA (Service Level Agreement) Plan is to provide a length of time in which the help desk Admin expects tickets to be closed.
 </p>
 <br />
 <p>